 The following tabs show the financial products and the general requirements for the data that you need to collect from them.

-Countries: NL, BE, DE and the UK for both the user's legal entity and all individuals associated with the user's legal entity.
+Countries: BE, DE, ES, FR, GB, NL and US for both the user's legal entity and all individuals associated with the user's legal entity.

 Legal entity types: Organizations and sole proprietorships

-With Adyen for Platforms, you can create an equivalent of a bank account, which we call a business account.
+With Adyen for Platforms, you can create a business account.
 Business accounts require additional verification checks.

 In addition to the minimum required information based on the country and legal entity type, you must also collect the following: